 A win from Tiger Woods seems unlikely, but it’s clear that his self-belief remains untarnished.
 He’s preparing for this week in the same way he has for many past successes, proving he hasn’t ruled himself out for a win in his 25th Master's appearance.

 There’s a reasonable chance that this year’s Green Jacket recipient could come from the LIV tour.
 There are a total of 18 LIV players in the field, including Dustin Johnson, Sergio Garcia, Patrick Reed, Louis Oosthuizen and Bryson DeChambeau all returning to Augusta.

 A LIV-player win would definitely make a statement.
 And that in itself could be the motivation someone needs to seal the deal.

 Keeping your head

-There are now 54 'in form' players left this week, so it will be all about who uses their head rather than losing it.
-It is guaranteed that there is still a roller coaster of emotions to go through, and that is just us watching, as we wait to see who claim the 85th green jacket on Masters Sunday.
+Whoever your money's on this weekend, one thing's for sure: It will be all about who uses their head rather than loses it.
+It is guaranteed that there is still a roller coaster of emotions to go through, and that is just us watching, as we wait to see who claims the 87th Green Jacket on Masters Sunday.